Vendanges en août 202

 First carbon footprint assessment of a wine industry, back in 2003

-Largest fleet of high clearance electric tractors
+Largest fleet of high clearance tractors and electric robots

 Leading wine-growing area in France to use mating disruption